-If you are eligible for AP, CLEP, IB, or high school dual enrollment transfer credit, official transcripts should be provided to the Office of Admissions during the application process.
-A complete list of transfer credit by exam is located at gmu.edu/freshman/requirements/exam-credit.
-We highly recommend that you finalize all your transfer credit within the first academic year of enrollment at Mason.
+If you are eligible for AP, CLEP, IB, or high school dual enrollment transfer credit, official transcripts should be provided to the Office of Admissions (see gmu.edu/transfer/credits/process for instructions) during the application process.
+At gmu.edu/freshman/requirements/exam-credit you can access a complete list of transfer credit by exam.
+We highly recommend that you finalize all your transfer credit within the first academic year of enrollment at George Mason.